3kh0/ext-remover/README.md

 4. The more wifis you expand, the better, but note that they have to come from the "favorites" section.
 5. Use ctrl+a and ctrl+c to copy all the text on the entire network#state page.
 6. Go to [caub.glitch.me](https://caub.glitch.me/).
-7. Paste the copied text into the textbox below.
+7. Paste the copied text into the textbox bshelow.
 8. Press the "generate onc" button below the textbox.
 9. Once you have downloaded the file, go to chrome://network#general
 10. Click on the "import onc" button